DPhil, Oxford University

 PhD, University of Nebraska-Lincoln

-Dr. Shivani Jadeja holds a PhD, in Biological Sciences with specialisation in Ecology, Evolution and Behaviour from the University of Nebraska-Lincoln, USA and an MSc in Wildlife Biology and Conservation from the Wildlife Conservation Society – India Program at the National Centre for Biological Sciences, India.
+Shivani Jadeja holds a PhD in Biological Sciences with specialization in Ecology, Evolution and Behaviour from the University of Nebraska-Lincoln, USA and an MSc in Wildlife Biology and Conservation from the Wildlife Conservation Society – India Program at the National Centre for Biological Sciences, India.

 Her teaching and research draws from her international exposure to state-of-the-art teaching and research facilities in India, USA, and Costa Rica.
-She has emphasises teaching Life Science to undergraduate students and mentoring them to carry out inquiry driven projects both in the field and in the laboratory.
+She teaches biology and data analytics to undergraduate students and mentors them to carry out inquiry driven projects both in the field and in the laboratory.
 Her student-centred teaching style emphasizes development of higher-order thinking skills including critical thinking, problem-solving, and synthesis.

 Her broad research interests are primarily in the field of evolutionary ecology that span understanding causes and consequences of variation in life history strategies and plant-animal interactions.
 Her research investigates shifts in organisms’ strategies and interactions in response to changes in their environment.
 She uses a range of empirical and theoretical approaches to address her questions.
 She has studied the role of within-species variation in territorial behaviour of a seed disperser in facilitating the dispersal of a woody invasive tree in grassland habitats.
 Recent work involved identifying mechanisms underlying and consequences of variation in reproductive life-history strategies of sequentially flowering plants and their seed-herbivores.
-Her research findings are published in peer-reviewed international journals and presented at international conferences.
+Currently, her research is focused on understanding the effect of rising temperatures on the butterfly life cycle.

 PhD, University of Chicago